n-kb/blog-v1/_posts/2017-12-19-trust-transparency.md

 <a href='#note_1' name='foot_1' data-text='Find the sources here for ‘quote one’, ‘quote two’ and ‘quote three’.'>1.</a> Find the sources here for [quote one](https://archive.is/20171219/https://www.opengovpartnership.org/trust/citizens-cannot-trust-what-they-cannot-see), [quote two](https://archive.is/20171219/https://www.opengovpartnership.org/trust/political-drivers-of-low-trust) and [quote three](https://archive.is/20171219/https://www.opengovpartnership.org/trust/trust-times-of-intense-scrutiny).

+<a href='#note_2' name='foot_2' data-text='Trust does correlate with wealth somehow, ‘but it’s complicated’.'>2.</a> Trust does correlate with wealth somehow, [but it's complicated](https://archive.is/20171219/https://ourworldindata.org/trust).

-<a href='#note_2' name='foot_2' data-text='Example from France ‘here’, there were many in the United States during the 2010 Cablegate as well.'>2.</a> Example from France [here](https://archive.is/20171219/https://tempsreel.nouvelobs.com/rue89/sur-le-radar/20170207.OBS4930/fillon-et-la-demande-de-transparence-et-elkrief-se-soumit-au-totalitarisme.html), there were many in the United States during the 2010 _Cablegate_ as well.
+<a href='#note_3' name='foot_3' data-text='Example from France ‘here’, there were many in the United States during the 2010 Cablegate as well.'>3.</a> Example from France [here](https://archive.is/20171219/https://tempsreel.nouvelobs.com/rue89/sur-le-radar/20170207.OBS4930/fillon-et-la-demande-de-transparence-et-elkrief-se-soumit-au-totalitarisme.html), there were many in the United States during the 2010 _Cablegate_ as well.